Industrial turnarounds, also known as shutdowns, are one of the most crucial events in the routine operation of an oil or gas plant

-However, turnarounds are also important because they are often mandated by various regulatory bodies.
-This is required with the goal of preventing accident and improving safety at the plant.
-In addition to regulations which might require the plant to have a turnaround periodically, they're also necessary to meet the warranty requirements on various pieces of expensive equipment.
+However, Industrial turnarounds are also important because they are often mandated by various regulatory bodies.
+This is required with the goal of preventing accidents and improving safety at the plant.
+In addition to regulations that might require the plant to have a turnaround periodically, they're also necessary to meet the warranty requirements on various pieces of expensive equipment.

 What Costs Are Involved In A Turnaround?

 Industrial Turnarounds are typically perceived as a "necessary evil" by many people in the industry.
 This is because they are extremely costly.
 A turnaround lasting only a few weeks might cost the equivalent of an entire year’s maintenance budget!
 The reason for this is two-fold: increased spending to execute the shutdown and loss of production and profits during the process.

 Turnarounds are extremely expensive in terms of the amount of labor that is required to complete the maintenance tasks.
 As mentioned before, a shutdown must be done as quickly as possible to prevent the plant from losing even more money due to halted production.
 This means that work is often done around the clock.
 Workers frequently amass large amounts of overtime and a larger workforce are routinely on the clock during a turnaround.

 Turnarounds typically utilize various third party contracting companies.
 These contracting companies bring added value and efficiency to the shutdown at a cost.
 Plus during all the maintenance and cleaning there is a huge expenditure in resources and supplies.
 New equipment is routinely purchased or rented during shutdowns as well.

 Who Is Involved In A Turnaround?